suites-dev/suites/README.md

 # Welcome to Suites at NodeJS Conf! 🎉🎉

-## Hey NodeJS Conf Attendees! 👋
+## 👋 Hey NodeJS Conf Attendees!

 We're thrilled to have you here.
 You are among the first to hear about Suites, the next evolution in testing frameworks, [originating from Automock](https://github.com/automock/automock).
 Suites is designed to elevate your testing experience, streamline your workflows, and help you deliver high-quality software with ease.

-**What is Suites❓**
+## ❓ What is Suites?

 Suites is an opinionated, flexible testing meta-framework aimed at simplifying the software testing process.
 It integrates a wide array of testing tools into a cohesive framework, making it easier than ever to create reliable tests and ensure your software is rock-solid.

-**What did you take me to an empty repository❓**

-This is just a landing page for now for NodeJS conference.
-We will transfer the repo from [Automock](https://github.com/automock/automock) very soon.
-Stay tuned!
+### Key Features:

+- 🚀 **Zero-Setup Mocking**: Dive straight into testing without the hassle.
+Automatically generate mock objects, eliminate manual setup, and reduce a lot of boilerplate code in your unit tests

+- 🌟 **Seamless Integration**: Suites seamlessly integrates with popular DI and testing frameworks like NestJS and InversifyJS, and Jest, Sinon and Vitest, with more adapters on the way.

+- ⚡ **Optimized Performance**: Suites ensures your unit tests run significantly faster, letting you focus on development without unnecessary waits.

-## Transinitioning from Automock to Suites 🚀
+## 🚀 Transinitioning from Automock to Suites

 **Automock is the precursor to Suites, providing a streamlined approach to creating unit tests in dependency injection frameworks.**